-- Potential threat of violence in the surrounding community - Law enforcement activity in the surrounding community

-A SECURE CAMPUS response may be elevated to LOCKDOWN / BARRICADE in which case instruction immediately ceases and students and staff follow LOCKDOWN / BARRICADE procedures.

-Secure Campus is a precautionary measure against the threat of potential violence in the surrounding community.
-Secure Campus requires locking all classroom/office doors and closing entrance and exit points on the school's perimeter.
-The objective is to protect against a potential threat at large in the community from coming onto campus.
-Secure Campus differs from Lockdown/Barricade in that it allows classroom instruction to continue.

-SECURE CAMPUS:

-- Is intended to prevent a potential community threat from entering campus - Heightens school safety while honoring instructional time - Requires that all exterior classroom / office doors are locked and remain locked - Is intended to prevent intruders from entering occupied areas of the building - Requires that students and staff remain in SECURE CAMPUS status until ALL CLEAR is issued by School Incident Commander
+Potential threat of violence in the surrounding community Law enforcement activity in the surrounding community in whi CURE CAMPUS response may be elevated to LOCKDOWN / BARRICADE ch case instruction immediately ceases and students and staff follow (DOWN / BARRICADE procedures. violence i classroon perimeter communi ampus is a precautionary measure against the threat of potential n the surrounding community.
+Secure Campus requires locking all n/office doors and closing entrance and exit points on the school's .
+The objective is to protect against a potential threat at large in the ty from coming onto campus.
+Secure Campus differs from n/Barricade in that it allows classroom instruction to continue.
+Is intended to prevent a potential community threat from entering campus Heightens school safety while honoring instructional time Requires that all exterior classroom / office doors are locked and remain locked Is intended to prevent intruders from entering occupied areas of the building Requires that students and staff remain in SECURE CAMPUS status until ALL CLEAR is issued by School Incident Commander SECURE CAMPUS STAF FF ACTIONS: Move to the door and instruct any passing students to return to assigned classroom immediately Close and lock the door Continue the class instruction or activity as normal Enforce the no entrance; no exit protocol.
+Remain in the classroom or secured area and wait for further instructions

-SECURE CAMPUS
+$f \square$ Be alert to the possibility that the response may elevate to LOCKDOWN /

+BARRICADE
-- Move to the door and instruct any passing students to return to assigned classroom immediately - Close and lock the door - Continue the class instruction or activity as normal - □ Enforce the no entrance and no exit protocol.
-Remain in the classroom or secured area and wait for further instructions - Be alert to the possibility that the response may elevate to LOCKDOWN / BARRICADE - Do not call the office to ask questions; School Incident Commander will send out periodic updates - Wait for another action or, if ALL CLEAR is issued, return to normal class routine

-STAFF ACTIONS: IF STUDENTS ARE ENGAGED IN CLASS ACTIVITY ON AN OUTLYING FIELD (PE OR OTHER ACTIVITY)

-- Gather students together and organize into an orderly formation - Inform students that as part of SECURE CAMPUS procedures, the class will move immediately to a pre-determined classroom location - Proceed to pre-determined classroom location as quickly as possible - Once inside, take attendance to ensure all students are accounted for - By classroom phone, cell phone, walkie-talkie, or other means, contact School Incident Commander to report class location and any absent or missing students - Implement all classroom policies and procedures for SECURE CAMPUS status - Wait for another action or, if ALL CLEAR announcement is issued, return to normal class routine

-LOCKDOWN / BARRICADE is implemented when the imminent threat of violence or gunfire is identified on the campus or the school is directed by law enforcement.
-During LOCKDOWN / BARRICADE, students are to remain in designated classrooms or lockdown locations at all times.
-Do not evacuate until room is cleared by law enforcement or site administration.
-This response is considered appropriate for, but not limited to, the following types of emergencies:

-- Gunfire - Threat of extreme violence outside the classroom - □ Immediate danger in the surrounding community

-Lockdown/Barricade is a protective action against human threat while Shelter-in-Place protects against environmental threat.
+Do not call the office to ask questions; School Incident Commander will send out periodic updates Wait for another action or, if ALL CLEAR is issued, return to normal class routine FF ACTIONS: IF STUDENTS ARE ENGAGED IN CLASS VITY ON AN OUTLYING FIELD (PE OR OTHER ACTIVITY) Gather students together and organize into an orderly formation Inform students that as part of SECURE CAMPUS procedures, the class will move immediately to a pre-determined classroom location Proceed to pre-determined classroom location as quickly as possible Once inside, take attendance to ensure all students are accounted for By classroom phone, cell phone, walkie-talkie, or other means, contact School Incident Commander to report class location and any absent or missing students Implement all classroom policies and procedures for SECURE CAMPUS status Wait for another action or, if ALL CLEAR announcement is issued, return to normal class routine LOCKDOWN / BARRICADE violend enforc design room i DOWN / BARRICADE is implemented when the imminent threat of ce or gunfire is identified on the campus or the school is directed by law ement.
+During LOCKDOWN / BARRICADE, students are to remain in lated classrooms or lockdown locations at all times.
+Do not evacuate until s cleared by law enforcement or site administration.
+This response is lered appropriate for, but not limited to, the following types of emergencies: □ Gunfire □ Threat of extreme violence outside the classroom □ Immediate danger in the surrounding community Loc kdown/Barricade is a protective action against human threat while Shelter-in-Place protects against environmental threat.

 Lockdown/Barricade requires closing and locking doors and barricading with heavy objects.
 No one is allowed to enter or exit until door-to-door release by Law Enforcement or School Incident Commander.
-Shelter-in-Place calls for closed, unlocked doors and allows for the free movement of staff and students within the classroom or office.
+Shelter-in-Place calls for closed, unlocked doors and allows for the free movement of staff and students within the